 Gulf Islands, BC

 Starting in Montague Harbour, the Crane and Robin is a great pub that always has hearty food options (specifically the fish tacos are wonderful).
-It perches over the bay and its great fun to watch the boats come and go.
+It perches over the bay and is a perfect place to watch the boats come and go.
 Galiano is home to the foodie haven Pilgrimme restaurant.
-This restaurant really is in its own league and if you are looking for a quality food experience in the woods, then this is it.
-Set in a small cottage style building, this culinary team puts out outstanding dishes that use local ingredients.
-Dinner is not cheap, but it is a phenomenal experience.
+This restaurant really is in its own league and if you are looking for an extraordinary food experience in the woods, then this is it.
+Set in a small cottage, this culinary team creates outstanding dishes using local and foraged ingredients.
 My dinner at Pilgrimme goes down in my top ten food experiences ever.
-At Sturdies Bay (where the ferry is and most of the shops and restaurants), you will find the Hummingbird Pub bus- which always has the music cranked, transporting customers to the Hummingbird Pub.
+At Sturdies Bay (where the ferry lands), you will find a schoolbus, which always has the music cranked, transporting customers to the Hummingbird Pub.

 Galiano is also home to Bodega Ridge.
 A small, beautiful resort that is home to self-contained log cabins spread along 22 acres.
 Bodega Ridge hosts many weddings and retreats and is a delightful place to nestle in and unwind.
 It books up fast, so get your cabin reserved early.
 Montague Provincial park also has a little campground that is a perfect place to explore.

 PENDER ISLAND (NORTH & SOUTH)

 Whenever on Pender, we always stop at Sea Star Estate Farm and Vineyards.
-This crew produces some amazing wines that have been making waves across BC wines.
+This crew produces some amazing wines that have been making waves across BC.
 They often have a taco truck parked on the property and it is easy to burn a few hours with a bottle in their gardens.
-Twin Island Cider is just down the road from the winery and is a new player to Pender Island scene.
-Fortunately, they are fitting right in and producing some amazing cider from the heritage orchard on their property.
+Twin Island Cider is just down the road from the winery and is a new player to the Pender Island scene.
+Fortunately, they are fitting right in and producing amazing cider from the heritage orchard on their property.

 Saturna is relatively unpopulated and may be the perfect place to rent a small cabin and unplug for a weekend.
 But be aware, that there really is limited amenities on this island.
-Wild Time Coffee House is a true representation of the Gulf Island Spirit.
+Wild Time Coffee House is a true representation of the Gulf Island spirit.
 This cafe has found its home in a double decker bus.
 They have delicious coffee and amazing breakfast sandwiches.